qrvey/partner-portal/docs/composer/06-Dashboards/dashboard-builder.md

 ### Themes
 The Themes feature enables you to apply the same look-and-feel to multiple charts.
 Qrvey Composer provides a default theme that you cannot delete or edit.
 However, you may create new themes and define your own visual styles.
 When you create a theme, it is available in all your applications.
 Every theme has a unique ID that you can reference programmatically.

-For more information on working with Themes, see "Managing Themes" in [Setting Chart Colors and Themes](../../07-Charts/setting-chart-styles.md).
+For more information on working with Themes, please see [Managing Themes](../07-Charts/setting-chart-styles.md#managing-themes).

 ### Insert a Filter Control
 The Filter Controls feature enables you to add an object to the dashboard that provides end users with some data filtering capabilities.
 Options are: Date Picker, Value List, and Input Box.

->**Note**: The Filter Controls feature is different than the Filters feature.
-For more information on configuring filters, see [Overview of Filters](../../08-Filtering%20Data/overview-of-filters.md).
+>**Note**: This Filter Controls feature is different than the Filters feature introduced earlier in the article.

 1. Click the **Filter Controls** icon in the toolbar and select: Date Picker, Value List, or Input Box.
 2. Draw a bounding box on the canvas.
 Size and position the box as desired.
 The Configuration panel updates to display Filter Control Configuration options.